bevacqua/campaign/README.md

 }
 ```

+In your email templates, you can reference these variables simply using `{{something}}` for values you wish to encode before embedding, and `{{{here}}}` for embedding raw HTML.
+Note that this syntax is consistent regardless of whether you're using `campaign-mailgun`, `campaign-mandrill`, or something else.

 ##### `provider.tags`

-[Mandrill][1] and others let you tag your emails so that you can find different campaigns later on.
+[Mailgun][22], [Mandrill][1] and others let you tag your emails so that you can find different campaigns later on.
 Read more about [tagging][5].
 By default, emails will be tagged with the template name.

 ### `styles`